shvar/redfs/README.md

 #### Host
 *Host* is the name of a client-side process running, connected to the RedFS cloud (particularly, to the *Node*), capable of both providing some space to the cloud, to synchronize/backup the data in some directory (to ensure the continuous data protection).
+Each user may have multiple host processes running simultaneously (say, on different computers) authenticated under the same username.

 When running, it stores some transient information about the process of backup/synchronization, as well as about the data being or having been backed up.
 It uses SQLite database for this purpose; **Dev note:**